 Out of this 20% of children and young adults diagnosed with ADHD, two thirds of them are on some type of prescription drug.
 Many of these prescriptions are handed out by doctors with little to no training in psychiatric disorders, which is a large part of the problem.
 It doesn't seem to be a problem for ADHD drug manufacturers though, because their profits over the past four years have increased 89%.

-The Koffel Law Firm represents many individuals who have found themselves caught up in the criminal justice system for drugs or some other type of criminal activity that can be traced back to their prescription drug use as a child or young adult.
+Koffel Brininger Nesbitt represents many individuals who have found themselves caught up in the criminal justice system for drugs or some other type of criminal activity that can be traced back to their prescription drug use as a child or young adult.
 ADHD stimulants can cause serious side effects like psychosis and suicidal thoughts that can, in turn, increase the likelihood of that child using drugs or acting out in other ways later on in life.

 For more on this topic, read " The Drugging of the American Boy" in Esquire.